virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ## Summary

-These four technological trends—computing power, data storage, data analysis, and networking—have created unprecedented capabilities for collecting, storing, analyzing, and accessing personal information, raising significant ethical concerns about privacy, surveillance, and individual rights[1][2].
+These four technological trends—computing power, data storage, data analysis, and networking—have created unprecedented capabilities for collecting, storing, analyzing, and accessing personal information, raising significant ethical concerns about privacy, surveillance, and individual rights.

 ---